Vilka naturreservat i Stockholms län har du besökt? I samband…

 - Cultural park

 - Protected nature

 - Nature reserve

-In order to protect the Huvududden nature reserve, please respect the following rules.
+In order to protect the Bogesundslandet nature reserve, please respect the following rules.

 Within the reserve, it is forbidden to:

-- break branches, fell or in any other way damage living or dead trees and bushes, or damage the vegetation in general by digging up plants, such as shrubs, herbaceous plants, mosses or lichens,
+- break branches, fell or in any other way damage living or dead trees and bushes or damage the vegetation in general by digging up plants,

-- camp for longer than 24 hours or moor a boat at the same beach for longer than 24 hours,
+- anchor a boat at the same beach for more than two consecutive nights,

 - make a fire outside of designated sites,